stephendickens1/ruby-foundations/chapter1/03_beyond_concatenation.md

 - What _methods_ are and why they are useful
 - That methods are _called on_ things
-- That the official Ruby Docs catalogues all the String methods
+- That the official Ruby Docs catalogue all the String methods
 - That methods can be chained together

 ## Part One: Methods